Workers’ Comp Doctors for Injured Workers in Dallas, Texas

 We help both the employees of private Texas companies as well as state and federal employees who fall under the Department of Labor Office of Workers’ Compensation Program (OWCP).
 Many of our past patients have been:

 - Emergency responders.
 Each day, police officers, firefighters, ambulance drivers, EMS, and paramedics put on their uniforms and step out into the world with the determination to save lives and keep our communities safe.
 Because of their dangerous environment and the physical nature of their jobs, emergency responders face a high risk of injury, as well as a high risk of serious injuries that keep them from reporting to work.
 Specifically, emergency workers may be sidelined by motor vehicle accidents, falls, physical assaults, and other hazards.
-In addition, they may suffer injuries due to overexertion, heavy or improper lifting, and repetitive motions.
+In addition, they may suffer an injury due to overexertion, heavy or improper lifting, and repetitive motions.

 - Correctional officers.
 Working in a jail, prison, correctional facility, or detention center can be hard on both the body and mind.
 In fact, correctional officers face one of the highest fatal and non-fatal injury rates of any type of job in the United States.
 On any given day, a prison worker may involve an acute injury from a fall, prison violence, or a transportation accident.
 Alternatively, a prison worker may face an overuse or repetitive stress injury from heavy lifting, opening and closing prison doors, dealing with prisoners, or sitting in the incorrect position.
 These chronic injuries could affect the neck, back, hands, wrists, legs, and feet.

 - TSA employees.
 Transportation Security Administration (TSA) workers have the highest on-the-job injury rate of any type of federal employee.
 This is because the high-stress job often involves hefting heavy luggage for hours a day and working on their feet in small, cramped spaces.
-Many TSA employees report back injuries, neck injuries, and shoulder injuries from heavy, repetitive lifting, while others report injuries from repetitive motions involving screening bags and passengers.
+Many TSA employees report back, neck, and shoulder injuries from heavy, repetitive lifting, while others report injuries from repetitive motions involving screening bags and passengers.
 In addition, TSA employees are at risk for accidents including falls, falling objects, and workplace violence.
 We recommend that TSA workers with chronic pain in the back, neck, or shoulders are evaluated and treated accordingly with pain medication, steroid injections, physical therapy, and surgery as required.

 - Registered nurses.
 Nurses face a significant amount of mental and physical stress each time they step onto the hospital floor – not only must they stay mentally sharp in order to help their patients survive and thrive, they also must strain themselves physically as they move and lift patients and medical equipment throughout their day.
 Nurses are most likely to suffer from overuse and overexertion injuries, such as lifting, wrist, and foot injuries, but they may also suffer an acute injury stemming from a one-time accident, such as a fall.
 Nurses must be strong and healthy to navigate each shift at work, and we are there for them to keep them on the floor and feeling well.